 When it comes to running a youth wrestling club, the overall health and weight of your wrestlers is a very important aspect.
-Your wrestling management team may want to help a wrestler bring their weight up or down to help make a certain weight class.
-The problem is, often times some weight adjusting programs can cause harm to a wrestler’s health and athletic conditioning leading to worse performances.
+Your wrestling management team may want to help a wrestler bring their weight up or down to help make a certain weight class and you may be asking yourself "how do wrestlers lose weight safely?"
+The problem is, often times some weight adjusting programs can cause harm to a wrestler’s health and athletic conditioning leading to worse performances, especially when cutting weight.

-In this article, you’ll learn a few of our top tips on maintaining a healthy wrestling diet while still working to adjust a wrestler’s weight to the appropriate weight class.
-We’ll cover an example diet when cutting weight and also one while gaining weight.
-Also included are a few weight cutting tips and tricks from a collegiate level wrestler from Otterbein University!
+In this article, you’ll learn a few of our top tips on maintaining a healthy wrestling diet while still working to adjust a wrestlers weight to the appropriate weight class.
+We’ll cover an example diet when cutting weight for wrestling and also one while gaining weight.
+Also included are a few wrestling weight cut tips and tricks from a collegiate level wrestler from Otterbein University!

 Tip #1 – Avoiding Unhealthy Dieting Decisions for Youth Wrestlers

-When attempting to help teach a wrestler how to cut their weight, you may be tempted to share a few practices that while may work, can cause harm to the wrestlers’ health and athletic performance.
+When attempting to help teach how to drop weight for wrestling, you may be tempted to share a few practices that while may work, can cause harm to the wrestlers’ health and athletic performance.
 In this section, we’ll touch on a few practices that should be avoided.

 - Laxatives and other weight-loss products – While these products could lead to a reduction in weight, they are known to cause long term health problems.
 You can learn more about the side effects of weight loss products on Drugs.com